 Guide for Families and People with Serious Illness

-This booklet provides information to guide people and families through care for serious or life-shortening illnesses, while they live with the illness and as they approach the end of life.
+This booklet provides information to guide people and families through care for serious or life-shortening illnesses, while people and families live with the illness and as they approach the end of life.

 In this booklet we discuss serious illness and how to cope, how to talk with and work with your doctors and nurses, and plan your care.
 We also talk about issues many people and families confront as they approach the end of life.

-Copies of the booklet can be downloaded here.
+Copies of the booklet can be downloaded for individual use here.

 Palliative Care- Heart Failure Education and Research Trials (PC-HEART)

-This collaborative includes clinicians and researchers in heart failure and palliative care from about 60 sites.
+This collaborative includes clinicians, educators, and researchers in heart failure and palliative care from about 60 sites.

 We have accomplished several things.
 (View pc-heart.org)